Leigan0/FT-cloud-tech-test/README.md

 To improve automation I have added script to travis.yml file to push to Heroku after successful build.
 App now tested (specs / lint) and deployed on push to git.

-Keys in travis.yml are encrypted by travis
+Keys in travis.yml are encrypted by travis.

 Outstanding required tasks